Octavius C. Granady: Investigations and trials

-With the assassination grabbing front page headlines nationwide, local business leaders were frustrated by the inaction of the Thompson-appointed police commissioner, and anxious to clean up Chicago in time for the World's Fair.
-The state of Illinois called in a chief special prosecutor, legendary Chicago attorney Frank J. Loesch, vice president of the Chicago Crime Commission.
-Loesch, then 76 years old, brought in John Stege, the chief of detectives of Chicago, and Sheridan Alexander Bruseaux, a well-known African American private detective, to assist.
+As the investigation carried on, local business leaders became frustrated by perceived inaction by the Chicago police, which threatened the city's reputation ahead of the planned Chicago world's fair.
+In response, the state of Illinois opened a third investigation, led by legendary Chicago attorney Frank J. Loesch as special prosecutor.
+Loesch hired John Stege, the city chief of detectives, and Sheridan Alexander Bruseaux, a private detective, to assist.